22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 15. Liza Story

-Nicknamed “the Park City ambassador,” real estate agent Liza Story leads the sales team for the Velvaere wellness-focused development, representing luxury ski condos and estate homes.
+Nicknamed “the Park City ambassador,” Liza Story leads the sales team for the Velvaere wellness-focused development, representing high-end ski condos and estate homes.

 Why this logo works